swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/simple-menu.md

     ![Edit Item](/images/m2/navigationpro/use-cases/simple-menu/edit-item.png)

- 4. Activate new menu in [configuration][config]

- 5. Feel free to move items in the tree to get desired menu structure.
+ 4. Feel free to move items in the tree to get desired menu structure.
 The changes **will not** affect real categories tree.

     See the following use cases that will help you to upgrade simple menu: